Hayling Island Lifeboat Station: 1966–1980: private lifeboat station and re-opening

 By the 1950s, increased use of pleasure craft along the Hayling coastline had led to a corresponding increase in marine incidents which required lifeboat services.
-In 1966, a local man and his two sons started an unofficial rescue service and patrol on the island, using an old RNLI inflatable to patrol the coast and provide faster local response times.
+In 1966, Mr. Frank Martin and his two sons started a "Rescue Patrol", using an inflatable boat.
 The fledgling service was run from a caravan located next to the coastguard station.
-A Land Rover was used to launch the boat and the lifeboat was powered with a 40 hp Evinrude outboard motor.
+A Land Rover was used to launch the lifeboat, which was powered with a single 40 hp Evinrude outboard motor.
 Their tiny organisation became part of the Shore Boat Rescue Scheme, an RNLI-recognised scheme.